 It had been a while since I visited Foxwoods Resort Casino.
 My last visit was in late 2019.
 COVID-19 had closed casinos, but Connecticut’s tribal casinos reopened in June, to Governor Lamont’s dismay.
 What better way to visit than meeting our friend Joe Freda from Reload Sports?
 It was also 2X points a day.
 Our missions?
 Joe wanted to break the ice on retaining Diamond status, while I wanted to keep my Gold Card.
 So here is Joe and Bin’s Excellent Foxwoods Adventure.

 The Plan – Pai Gow Poker and VIP Lunch

-I arrived a little earlier than Joe, so I walked into the Great Cedar casino.
+I arrived a little earlier than Joe and walked into the Great Cedar Casino.
 Foxwoods is following similar protocols as all other New England Casinos.
-Less plexiglass around slots, but table games all separate players.
+There is less plexiglass around slots, but table games all separate players.
 More on that later.
 Our Foxwoods Trip Report Of Joe and Bin’s Excellent Adventure had just begun.

 Next Stop, Hampton High Limit Area

 The Hampton room is in the corner of the Grand Pequot Casino.
 Against the back wall are four video poker machines with 9/6 JOB at $1, $5, and up.
 We both sat down and played some expensive full-pay JOB before asking ourselves, “how many tier points do players earn on these video poker machines?”